 History of Surgery at Mayo Clinic

-Additional surgeons were hired to help with the workload, and soon their practice became known as the Mayo Clinic.
+Additional surgeons were hired to help with the workload, and soon their practice became known as Mayo Clinic.
 Recent medical school graduates began to apply to intern with Drs.
 Will and Charlie Mayo.
 The first surgical resident was Dr. Melvin Millet, who began working for the Mayo brothers in 1889.

 Formal surgical training began in 1915 when Drs.
 Will and Charlie Mayo provided funds to establish Mayo Foundation as a postgraduate educational institution within the framework of the Graduate School of the University of Minnesota, becoming the first three-year university-based program to train graduate physicians in specialty practice.

 Mayo surgeons have made many contributions to the practice of surgery.
 Dr. Will Mayo is associated with sighting the prepyloric vein.
-The first ever successful total pancreatectomy was performed by a Mayo surgeon, Dr. James Priestley.
+The first-ever successful total pancreatectomy was performed by Mayo surgeon Dr. James Priestley.
 The Sistrunk procedure for thyroglossal duct cysts was developed by Dr. Walter E. Sistrunk.
-Dr. Alfred Adson and Dr. John deJ.
-Pemberton developed tests for detecting thoracic outlet syndrome.
+Dr. Alfred Adson and Dr. John de J. Pemberton developed tests for detecting thoracic outlet syndrome.

 Mayo surgeons have developed surgical equipment such as Mayo scissors, Mayo forceps, Mayo surgical stands, Mayo retractors, Rankin surgical clamps, Masson fascia stripper, Balfour operating table, Balfour self-retaining retractor, Harrington retractor, Harrington bayonet forceps, Mayo-Gibbon heart-lung machine, Mayo sterile surgical camera, and monitoring equipment for use in the operating room and in the postoperative recovery room.